 What distance should I use for auto focus calibration?

 Target distance can be a little confusing at first, essentially the distance at which you calibrate can make a difference to the calibration result.
-It's important to use a distance that will enable the lens to work well for a range of distances not just the one picked for calibration.
+It's important to use a distance that will enable the lens to work well for a variety of distances not just the one picked for calibration.

 You should ignore 'crop factor', a camera with smaller sensor size does not change the distance used for calibration.
 Use the focal length listed on the lens itself as the focal length for the target distance tool.